c0d3br34k3r/boiler/functions.md

 ### `contains(str, substr)` or `contains(seq, x)`

-Returns true if the given string contains the given substring, or if the given sequence contains the given object.
+Returns true if the given string contains the given substring, or if the given sequence contains the given value.

 ### `capitalize(str)`